rikluost/athlete_hr_predict/README.md

 Total params: 149, Trainable params: 149, Non-trainable params: 0

 ## Model training

-The model training and validation loss graph below indicates no or very small model overfitting.
-The graph is an example from the history of training the model to predict heart rate in 30 seconds.
+The model training and validation loss graph below indicates little model overfitting.
+The graph is an example from the history of training the model to predict heart rate in 30 seconds based on the past 60-seconds sensor readings.

 ![History](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/HR_his_t30.png)